-Specialists at Mayo Clinic continue to develop new ways to use intraoperative magnetic resonance imaging (iMRI) to improve surgery outcomes, such as combining electrophysiologic brain mapping also called functional brain mapping with iMRI for glioblastoma surgery.
-Mayo Clinic is one of the few institutions worldwide that reports using this technique.
+Specialists at Mayo Clinic continue to develop new ways to use iMRI to improve surgery outcomes, such as combining brain mapping (electrophysiologic mapping) with iMRI for glioblastoma surgery.
+Mayo Clinic is one of the few organizations worldwide to report using this technique.

-See a list of publications by Mayo Clinic doctors on iMRI on PubMed, a service of the National Library of Medicine.
+See a list of publications by Mayo Clinic authors on iMRI on PubMed, a service of the National Library of Medicine.

 Aug.
 15, 2014

 - Mislow JMK, et al. Origins of intraoperative MRI.
 Magnetic Resonance Imaging Clinics of North America.
 2010;18:1.

 - Barone DG, et al. Image guided surgery for the resection of brain tumors (review).
 Cochrane Database of Systematic Reviews. http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD009685.pub2/abstract.
 Accessed May 20, 2014.